melke/LogglyLogger-CocoaLumberjack/README.md

 A Loggly account.
 (Note, that they charge for higher volumes of logging)

-LogglyLogger-CocoaLumberjack includes uses ARC.
+LogglyLogger-CocoaLumberjack uses ARC.
 If your project doesn't use ARC, you can enable it per file using the `-fobjc-arc` compiler flag under "Build Phases" and "Compile Sources" on your project's target in Xcode.

 ##Installation